ehrpg/qstar/docs/index.md

     You, as a DM, can allow players to completely ignore a skill check / DC if they are roleplaying very well and/or playing to their characters strengths and weaknesses.

-    Also, a task that's so easy for a character that she doesn't have to roll if the roleplay bonus was 0, can be skipped as well, even if no roleplaying is done.
+    Also, a task that's trivial or that's so easy for a character that she doesn't have to roll if the roleplay bonus was 0, can be skipped as well, even if no roleplaying is done.

 ### Tasks